Robrowno/rock-paper-scissors/README.md

 I also sent a live link to a few good friends on Slack who kindly took the time to check out the game and give feedback.
 Same as above, everything worked great with them but they recommended some style changes.

 Finally, I submitted my project to a London-based code institute community whatsapp group for review and advice from them.
+They were impressed with the functionality of my website, and made suggestions on design and potential further implementations.

 ---
 ## Deployment